-Let’s head back to early 1969 to revisit the huge controversy in Delta following a recent expropriation of 2,000 acres of farmland by the B.C.
+Let’s head back to early 1969 to revisit the huge controversy in Delta following the expropriation of 2,000 acres of farmland by the B.C.
 Harbours Board.

 Farmers met to discuss the “land grab” and whether they could afford to lease their lands back.